elucian/bee/syntax/control.md

 * The cycle can be controlled using conditional if;
 * If _stop_ condition is missing the cycle is infinite;
-* Infinite cycle is interrupted automatic by #timer:??
+* Infinite cycle is interrupted automatic by a #timer

 **nested**